sushantkapare-dev/AWS_Devops_Zero_to_Hero/Docker/Q set1.md

 9. **Dockerfile**:
    - A Dockerfile is a text file that contains instructions for building a Docker Image.
 It specifies the base image, environment variables, application code, dependencies, and other configuration details.
 Docker uses the Dockerfile to create a reproducible image.

-10. **Docker Swarm (optional)**:
-    - Docker Swarm is Docker's native clustering and orchestration solution.
-It allows you to create and manage a swarm of Docker nodes, turning them into a single virtual Docker host.
-Swarm provides features for scaling, load balancing, and high availability.

 ## Diff between CMD and ENTRYPOINT in docker
 In a Dockerfile, both `CMD` and `ENTRYPOINT` are used to specify the command that will be executed when a container is run.
 However, they have different purposes and behaviors: